aml-org/amf-custom-validator/README.md

 defined:

 - _GO_: path to the go binary going to be used to compile and run tests
-- _AMF_: path to an AMF jar going to be used to parse examples and validate the validation profile dialect
+- _AMF_JAR_: path to an AMF fat jar going to be used to parse examples and validate the validation profile dialect

 ## Test